 DAILY SUPPORTED READING

-In Year 1 we use the Daily Supported Reading Programme alongside phonics for teaching reading.
+In Year 1 we use Daily Supported Reading alongside phonics for teaching reading.
 The Daily Supported Reading method has a proven track record of raising reading attainment in KS1.
 Children read in ability groups daily with an adult following a set script.
 This instils good reading routines and practice from a young age and helps all children increase their enjoyment and maximise their progress in reading.

 ENCOURAGING AN APPRECIATION AND LOVE OF READING AT HOME AND SCHOOL